What do you do when you need to define a population but the usual administrative boundaries don’t apply, and the client’s budget is limited?

 Using the ONS Neighbourhood Statistics website, Super Output Area Lower Layers were selected to match the coverage areas shown in Figure 1.
 This mapping exercise defined the geographical boundary of the broadcast area, using data from the from the 2011 Census to estimate a resident population of 48,819, with 39,315 individuals aged 16 or above.

-The telephone numbers to be called were generated by Random Digit Dialling (RDD), which produced landline numbers across target postcode sectors .
-The selection of postcode sectors required a further mapping exercise to assess which fell, either in their entirety or in the majority, across the target broadcast area.
+The telephone numbers to be called were generated by Random Digit Dialling (RDD), which produced landline numbers across target postcode sectors.
+The selection of postcode sectors required a further mapping exercise to assess which fell, either in their entirety or the majority, across the target broadcast area.
 Understanding which postcodes were within the target broadcast area meant respondents could be screened if they lived in an area that wasn’t relevant.

-Using the population data obtained from the Neighbourhood Statistics website (Postcode Sector Analysis of the Target Broadcast Area) , the data collected from the 500 completed telephone interviews was weighted to ensure it reflected the age and gender profile of the target population, as too much emphasis on a certain section of the population could skew the results.
+Using the population data obtained from the Neighbourhood Statistics website (Postcode Sector Analysis of the Target Broadcast Area), the data collected from the 500 completed telephone interviews was weighted to ensure it reflected the age and gender profile of the target population, as too much emphasis on a certain section of the population could skew the results.

-Whilst this project was primarily about measuring listenership for the local community radio station, the data mapping exercise that went on to define the target population has provided a valuable dataset in its own right, helping the station to better understand the community it serves.
+While this project was primarily about measuring listenership for the local community radio station, the data mapping exercise that went on to define the target population has provided a valuable dataset in its own right, helping the station to understand better the community it serves.
 The mapping exercises undertaken for the ONS and RDD elements of the project, along with an assessment of fieldwork time, provides Somer Valley FM with the ability to repeat the project, which they intend to do in 2017.